 The best part of this dish (apart from the heavenly, cheesy topping) is the occasional bite of natural sweetness, thanks to the red grapes scattered in between.

 1. Preheat the oven to 400°F.

-4. Drain them in a colander and allow to steam off completely, then pour them into a suitable sized baking dish.
+4. Drain them in a colander and allow them to steam off completely, then pour them into a suitable-sized baking dish.
 Spread them out evenly and scatter in the red grapes.

 5. In the meantime, melt the butter in a small pan and add the arrowroot powder, creating a roux.

 6. Add the milk and whisk continuously until you notice the mixture thickens.